Introduction

 RS = Q * d

-where Q, an estimated level of consequences, is the sum of three parameters (class of the phenomenon, discovery type, and distance), and represents the assessed credibility of a claimed discovery.
+where Q, an estimated level of consequences, is the sum of three parameters (class of the phenomenon, discovery type, and distance), and d represents the assessed credibility of a claimed discovery.
 The value for Q is easily quantified as a function of the class of the reported phenomenon, the type of discovery, and the estimated distance to the source of the phenomenon detected.
-The value assigned for is somewhat more subjective, and is likely to vary over time and between observers.
+The value assigned for d is somewhat more subjective, and is likely to vary over time and between observers.

 It should be noted that the Rio Scale is a tool for dynamic, rather than static, analysis.
 Throughout the life of any unfolding SETI event, as research is conducted and verification measures pursued, new information is constantly being made available which will impact our perceptions as to the significance and credibility of the claimed detection.
 Thus, the Rio Scale value assigned to any SETI detection can be expected to change significantly (either upward or downward) over time.